aichaos/aiml2rs/README.md

 1) Embedded `<random>` tags are not supported.
 Currently none of the RiveScript interpreters are able to handle embedded random tags either.

-2) Conditionals.
-The Alice AIML set tends to embed conditions in the middle of a template and RiveScript doesn't work this way.
+2) Complicated conditionals.
+There are only a couple of these in Alice's AIML set.
+Simple conditions should work though (ones where there is only one `<condition>` tag, and it takes up the entirety of the template).
+Embedded conditions?
+Forget about it.

 For the cases that `aiml2rs` doesn't handle automatically, it will print out the AIML file name and `<pattern>` where the anomoly occurred, so that you can go